 - Be sure to keep up with the latest versions of Java and Tomcat for security fixes.
 This is required for publically accessible servers!

-TDS 4.5 is the development release.
+TDS 4.6 is the stable release.
 It requires Tomcat 7+ and Java 7+.

-TDS 4.3 is the current stable release.
+TDS 4.3 is the previous release.
 It requires Tomcat 6+ and Java 6+.

 Standard TDS Services